 The deciding factor when it comes to collecting data needs to be whether or not the experience the information would enable solves a customer problem, provides value, or strengthens a relationship.
 To identify what data you need and what you can declutter, you need to have a conversation about what problems you want to solve, and what information you would need to make it happen.
 Working from the problem or goal towards the solution, instead of from existing data to a conclusion, is more time-efficient, and is ultimately more impactful in heightening your customer experience.

 A Tool to Simplify the Process

-All that said, it’s clear that personalization is tricky – especially for subscription brands.
+That said, it’s clear that personalization strategies are tricky – especially for subscription brands.
 Overall, the best way to simplify the process is to use a Customer Data Platform, like Simon, which enables marketers to access and use all of their customer data to build and launch deeply personalized experiences and campaigns without having to rely on IT or engineering.

 To learn more about Customer Data Platforms, check out The Definitive Guide to Customer Data Platforms.
 Or, see how our CDP enabled pet subscription brand, Bark Box to automate data pulls and segmentation, rapidly experiment and iterate on targeted cohorts, and optimize targeting, timing, and messaging, by reading our case study.